 Auguste Rodin lived in France, but one of the nicer museums dedicated to his work is the Rodin Museum in Philadelphia.
 It’s located between the city center and the Museum of Art.
 We walked in on the way back from the museum of art.
-But on a next visit to Philly, I’ll make sure to carve out more time for this beautiful location.
+But on my next visit to Philly, I’ll make sure to carve out more time for this beautiful location.

-The museum is one of the defining icons of Philadelphia, housing one of the most comprehensive public collections of the artists work outside Paris.
+The museum is one of the defining icons of Philadelphia, housing one of the most comprehensive public collections of the artist’s work outside Paris.
 Since 1929, the Philadelphia Museum of Art manages the Rodin Museum and the collection.
 Besides the building that hosts some of the statues, take some time to stroll in the garden.
 It’s a nice place just to hang out, and enjoy the quietness of the day passing by.

 Koen Blanquart is a strategy consultant, journalist, and author.